 Direct costs of poor quality can be divided into 2 categories - internal and external.
-Internal costs can include scrap and rework, diagnosing and troubleshooting root cause, and increasing to inventory levels to support poor process yields.
+Internal costs can include scrap and rework, diagnosing and troubleshooting root cause, and increases to inventory levels to compensate for poor process yields.
 External costs include sales returns and allowances, regulatory compliance penalties, and management of complaint handling.
-Direct costs are often referred to as the tip of the iceberg when discussing true COPQ.
-Indirect costs of poor quality which are less tangible and more difficult to quantify can easily exceed direct costs of poor quality - these include loss of productivity from time spent managing direct cost issues, customer dissatisfaction and ultimately damage to brand reputation.
+Direct costs are often referred to the tip of the iceberg when discussing true COPQ.
+Indirect costs of poor quality which are less tangible and more difficult to quantify can easily exceed direct costs of poor quality to a manufacturer - these include loss of productivity from time spent managing direct cost issues, customer dissatisfaction and ultimately damage to brand reputation.